 The Business Platinum Card® from American Express is one of the best business credit cards for travel available today.
 It could be an excellent choice for high-spending businesses that value luxury travel and don't mind paying a high annual fee for access to a wide range of valuable perks.

-- Complimentary Hilton Honors Gold Status and Gold Marriott Bonvoy elite status
+- Complimentary Hilton Honors Gold Status and Gold Marriott Bonvoy elite status (enrollment required)

-- Up to $200 in credits yearly for U.S. Dell Technologies purchases on your card when you enroll ahead of time
+- Up to $200 in credits yearly for U.S. Dell Technologies purchases on your card when you enroll ahead of time (enrollment required)

 - Access to the American Express Global Lounge Collection with over 1,300 airport lounges in more than 140 countries

 - Earn 5X Membership Rewards® points on flights and prepaid hotels on amextravel.com.
 Get 50% more Membership Rewards® points.
 That's an extra half point per dollar, on each eligible purchase of $5,000 or more.